olgazju/reputato/README.md

 ## Features

 - **Multi-Source Data Collection**: Gathers information from LinkedIn, Glassdoor, Crunchbase, and news sources
-- **Real-time Analysis**: Uses Bright Data's infrastructure to access and process current information
+- **Real-time Analysis**: Uses Bright Data's MCP server to retrieve and process scraping data from various sources
 - **Comprehensive Insights**: Provides a holistic view of companies through various data points
 - **User-Friendly Interface**: Easy-to-use web interface for accessing company information

+## Technology Stack

+The backend is built as a FastAPI service that leverages PydanticAI for intelligent agent orchestration.
+PydanticAI provides a robust framework for building production-grade AI applications with structured data validation and type safety.
+The system uses OpenAI's models for natural language processing and data analysis.
+You can configure the model in the environment variables, but by default, it uses GPT-4 for optimal performance.

 ## Prerequisites